At this time, all scholarships are donated by Center for the Childbearing Year.

 Breastfeeding in-arms infants under six months of age are welcome at the trainings.
 You must provide childcare for your other children.
 There are two 15-minute breaks and a one-hour-long lunch on each of the longer training days.
 Older breastfeeding babies may be brought to our training center during breaks to nurse and the needs of pumping mothers will be accommodated.

 Questions about the DONA International doula certification process?

 There are separate processes for birth and postpartum doulas.
-Please go directly to the DONA website for a list of requirements.
+Please go directly to the DONA website for a list of requirements and additional fees.
 We will go through the requirements, in detail, during the doula training weekend so you will have an opportunity to get all of your questions answered.

 Questions regarding the content of each training?